(2026-05-31 revised)

 Psychology

-Not owing taxes, I expect, is somewhat like not having debt - one less headache to deal with.
+Not owing taxes, I think, is somewhat like not having debt - one less headache to deal with.
 You will still have to file a return and pay taxes, but a lot less after converting to Roth.

 No comments: